-Figure 3.
-Macroscopic photos of two faces of a ceramic lion head from Pavlov I (above).
+Figure 4.
+Macroscopic photos of two faces of a ceramic lion head from DV I (DV 23) (above).
 Below, microscopic photos (40x magnification) of the two eyes, showing differences in how they were made.

 3.5 The impact of the material innovation on Pavlovian artistic expression